Last Updated on

 - The British wildlife charity, Care for the Wild International, exposed that they are being beaten with sticks and clubs, and are being forced to sit in the hot sunshine for hours on end, without any water may I add.
 They would pull their tale, punch and beat them to perform tricks for the audience.

 - Most of the tigers are inbreed which leads to a whole bunch of deformities.
 When there are too many tigers in the park the older ones are then sold to the black market and used for ‘medicine purposes’, because cubs are worth more for photos.
 Tigers shouldn’t be killed for the purpose of medicine, they should be able to enjoy their life fully and not just be breed for this stupid purpose.

 An undercover Foxcroft employee found evidence about what is happening after they leave the tiger temple.
-She shared in a interview this chilling nightmare…
+She shared in an interview this chilling nightmare…

-“Let me paint you a picture – A beautiful gentle female tiger, named Darika, is unable to have cubs as she is in with a male tiger far to young to mate.
-She has be born slightly deformed in her feet and hips which make her limp, but she is such a stunning girl, and oh so gentle.
+“Let me paint you a picture – A beautiful gentle female tiger, named Darika, is unable to have cubs as she is in with a male tiger far too young to mate.
+She has been born slightly deformed in her feet and hips which make her limp, but she is such a stunning girl, and oh so gentle.

 She is gone.”